dagophil/mesme/concept.md

 An item can have different states: *Backlog* / *In progress* / *Done*

+There is a special task *General work*.
+This task does not have a state and can always be selected.
+It is not visible in the table view.
+After the *General work* task was selected, the user can enter a description.
+Once the tracking for that task stops, the time is logged with the entered description.

 ### Table view (unfinished tasks)

 In the table view all unfinished tasks are listed as items.
 The item shows the state of the task and how much time is